Sebring hosts National Clay Court Father/Son Championships

 The finals held Sunday morning matched first seeded dad, Michael (age 50) and son, Alex (age 22) Westbrooks from Houston, Texas.
 They had previously won the past four Father/Son Clay Court Championships.
 They dominated the team of father, Paul (age 56) and son, Caleb (age 16) Settler from Claremont, Calif., 6-2, 6-3.
 They played second seeded father, Peter (age 52) and son, Tanner (age 26) Smith from Long Beach, Calif.
 The Smiths beat father, Alex (age 47) and son, Maddox (age 13) Bose from Winter Haven 6-3, 6-2 to play the Westbrooks for the championship.

 Winning a hard-fought match were the Westbrooks.
-They defeated the Smiths 6-2, 1-6, 6-3 to take home the Gold trophy and hold onto the Number One Father/Son seed in the country.
-The Smiths were awarded the Silver trophy.
+They defeated the Smiths 6-2, 1-6, 6-3 to take home the gold trophy and hold onto the No. 1 Father/Son seed in the country.
+The Smiths were awarded the silver trophy.

 Generous sponsors for the National Championship tournament were local companies, Florida Lakes Spa, Bentz Air Conditioning, Publix, Home Depot, Reed-Ferry Team of BHHS, Marmer Construction, Annett Bus Line and Elsa and Marvin Kahn.